Four Whiteheads of Mount Shang: Dynastic determinations

 Soon after establishing the Han dynasty, the new emperor, Emperor Gaozu of Han, was eager to recruit talented persons.
 In 196 BCE Gao even issued a decree to the effect that any official knowing of a virtuous man must so report on penalty of being fired (unless that man were too old or sick).
 Sometime before or after that, Gao attempted to obtain the services of the Four Whiteheads of Mount Shang: Master Dongyuan, Qi Liji, Master Xiahuang and Mr. Lu Li. ("Huang and Qi", 黃綺, was a poetic shorthand for these four, as used by Tao Yuanming.)
 During the time of troubles which characterized the Qin dynasty (221 to 206 BCE), these four had entered into a life of seclusion on Mount Shang.
 They were old and had white hair and beards: thus they were known as the Four Whiteheads of Mount Shang.
 Liu Bang (the future emperor Han Gaodi) was well aware of the reputation of these four sages, and when he became emperor Gao, the four refused his ardent entreaties to assume positions of importance in his newly established government.
 When the question of who was to be imperial heir came up, two of Gaodi's women both advocated for their own son: Lu Hou for Ying and Qi for her own son.
 Gao favored Qi's son, as he thought the youth embodied more of his personality.
-Lu Hou got the advantage: she went to the powerful official Zhang Liang, who said, “His Majesty had long heard about the Four Whiteheads of Mount Shang and wanted to invite them to serve the country.
+Lü Hou (Empress Lü) got the advantage: she went to the powerful official Zhang Liang, who said, “His Majesty had long heard about the Four Whiteheads of Mount Shang and wanted to invite them to serve the country.
 However, they refused.
 If the Crown Prince could obtain the support of the Four Whiteheads of Mount Shang, then His Majesty would not depose him.”
 Lu Hou then applied her forces of persuasion.
 The Four Whiteheads of Mount Shang showed up at court.
 The four agreed that according to the Confucian precepts of filial piety, as the elder son the future Huidi should succeed to the rulership, and that furthermore Liu Ying's nature was benevolent and compassionate.
 Gaodi noticed the presence of four elders with white hair and white beards at his court, and inquired as to their identity.
 Upon finding out who they were and what their position was, Gaodi went to Lady Qi and told her: “I cannot appoint your son as the successor because the Crown Prince has already obtained the support of such capable people.
 His position is firmly entrenched.”